PAIR-code/umap-js/README.md

 [![Build Status](https://travis-ci.com/PAIR-code/umap-js.svg?branch=master)](https://travis-ci.com/PAIR-code/umap-js.svg?branch=master)

-# UMAP-JS
+# SERIALIZABLE UMAP-JS

-This is a JavaScript reimplementation of UMAP from the python implementation found at https://github.com/lmcinnes/umap.
+This is a JavaScript reimplementation of UMAP from the python implementation found at https://github.com/lmcinnes/umap, but serializable.

 Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.